qwewrty/Middle-Earth-InfoSec/README.md

 Welcome human, this is a human readable manual for using the middle-earth InfoSec tool.
 The following weapons are available for the adventure:
 1. The eye of Sauron - nmap port scanner
-2. Gandalf the Grey - Port scanner which isn't foreign
+2. Galadriel - Port scanner which isn't foreign
 3. Smaug - netcat written in python
 4. Elrond - nslookup - Used to help locate ~~winterfell~~ mordor on the map of middle earth without the help of smeagle.(Alright, we might have employed smeagle..)